-Every now and again, I might even make a couple of tea breads–banana or pumpkin (recipes can be found here) or cinnamon buns as a treat, especially when the kids are visiting.
+Every now and again, I might even make a couple of tea breads–banana or pumpkin (recipes can be found by clicking on those links) or cinnamon buns as a treat, especially when the other grand kids are visiting.

 When we can, we like to eat out on the deck, sitting in the morning sun.
 The neighbors have chickens and the rooster likes to tell us it’s morning pretty much all day long.
 I don’t mind.
 He’s just far enough away for it to be a pleasant background noise.
 I can also look out across the fields from the deck, and from where I sit, I can see a small portion of my gardens just around the side of the house.
 The barn swallows swoop around us, and a variety of birds such as wrens, finches, jays, and crows sit ready for us to drop a few crumbs.

-We can even throw the ball a few times for the dog and watch him explore the tree line for critters, laughing when a hare jumps out at him, sending him fleeing for home, ears pinned back and feet almost never touching the ground.
+We can even throw the ball a few times for the dogs and watch them explore the tree line for critters, laughing when a hare jumps out, sending them fleeing for home, ears pinned back and feet almost never touching the ground.
 To me, this is heaven.
 It’s the most ideal environment to transition from a quiet morning to the busyness of the day ahead.